-Jeanine Pirro currently co-hosts The Five on Fox News Channel.
-Previously she was the host of Justice with Judge Jeanine.
+Jeanine Pirro currently co-hosts The Five (weekdays, 5PM/ET).
 She also serves as a legal analyst for FOX News Channel (FNC) where she provides legal insight across the network’s programming.
+Previously, she hosted Justice with Judge Jeanine (Saturday, 9PM/ET), a #1 rated show for years.
 She joined the network in 2006 and is based out of New York.

-In addition, Pirro started the first domestic violence unit in a prosecutor’s office in the country.
+As a young prosecutor, Pirro started the first domestic violence unit in a prosecutor’s office in the nation.
 In 1997, she was appointed by then-Governor George Pataki to chair the New York State Commission on Domestic Violence Fatality Review Board, whose research helped pass increased protection for domestic violence victims.
-The Republican Party chose her as its candidate for New York State Attorney Generalin 2006.
+The Republican Party chose her as its candidate for New York State Attorney General in 2006.

 Pirro earned a B.A from the University of Buffalo, magna cum laude, graduating Phi Beta Kappa and received her Juris Doctor (J.D.) law degree from Albany Law School, where she was a member of the Law Review.

 She is the author of seven books, the last three of which were New York Times bestsellers.
 She is presently working on her eighth book.